typedb/typedb/docs/pages/documentation/2-building-a-schema/hierarchical-schema.md

 We will continue to explore the development of a schema in the next section on defining a [rule-driven schema](./rule-driven-schema.html).

 You can find the complete schema for our genealogy knowledge base project, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-knowledge-base).

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/22" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page. has